Why Teamwork and Communication skills matter

 - Establishment of a dedicated Teamwork and Communication Project Reference Group (PRG), consisting of various Industry Reference Committee (IRC) members from a diverse range of industries;

-- Extensive desktop research to understand the what is happening both here and internationally (best and better practice), what training already exists, and the evidence base to develop cross sector training;
+- Extensive desktop research to understand what already exists both here and internationally (best and better practice) and to provide the evidence base to develop cross sector training;

 - Nationwide consultations with industry and stakeholders from August to October 2017 across a range of industries, geographies and stakeholder types to hear different perspectives (including industry, government bodies, training providers and subject matter experts);

 - Development of draft training products (3 new ‘communication’ units of competency and 2 new ‘teamwork’ units of competency that can be applied across multiple industries);

-- Independent quality assurance, editorial and equity reviews, including a multiple reviews of draft training products by the eight state/territory training authorities;
+- Independent quality assurance, editorial and equity reviews, including multiple reviews of draft training products by the eight state/territory training authorities;